Lisa A. Tromovitch

 Producing Artistic Director

 Lisa is the founder of SA/LSF, has over 50 professional directing credits in six states.
 She began her career at The Old Globe Theater where she assisted directors Jack O’Brien, Tom Moore and the late John Houseman.
 She is a Backstage West Garland Award and Indy Award winner for her direction of Amadeus at PCPA TheatreFest.
-Most recently she directed Much Ado About Nothing, The Liar and Hamlet for SA, and Tennessee Williams One-Acts at University of the Pacific, Stockton, where she is a tenured professor and chair of the Department of Theatre Arts.
+Most recently she directed Cyrano de Bergerac, The Tempest, As You Like It, The Liar and Hamlet for LSF, and Drunken Shakespeare at University of the Pacific, Stockton, where she is a tenured professor in the Department of Theatre Arts.
 Lisa was awarded an Arts Leadership Award 2012 by Alameda County’s Board of Supervisors, and a 2010 Innovation Award for “Risktakers and Dreammakers” hosted by the Livermore Chamber of Commerce.
 She is the Past President of Shakespeare Theater Association (STA), the international organization for producers of Shakespeare.
 Member: Actors Equity, Theatre Bay Area.
 MFA, Southern Methodist University; BA magna cum laude, Dartmouth College; Phi Beta Kappa.

 Katie was treasurer of the founding board of directors for SA for 3 years.
 She then served as the company’s Administrative Director before becoming the full-time Managing Director.
 She was formerly employed by Livermore Downtown Inc. as the Assistant Director, spending six years assisting the downtown’s renaissance.
 Marcel also served as one of the original members of the City of Livermore’s Commission for the Arts.
 In addition to her non-profit experience, she managed a bi-coastal talent management company and performed as a cabaret singer and actress in New York City.
 BA, Santa Clara University.
 Katie lives in downtown Livermore with her husband, Russ, and daughters, Zoe and Stella.